istio/istio.io/_docs/tasks/metrics-logs.md

 ### Understanding the rule's access_logs aspect

-The `access-logs` aspect directs Mixer to send access logs to the `stdioLogger` adapter.
+The `access-logs` aspect directs Mixer to send access logs to the default adapter (typically, `stdioLogger`).
 The adapter `params` tell Mixer _how_ to generate the access logs for incoming requests based on attributes reported by Envoy.

 The `logName` parameter is used by Mixer to identify a logs stream.
 In this task, the log name `combined_log` was used to identify the log